-At the southeast corner of the house-shaped constellation Cepheus the King, there is an intriguing variable star called Delta Cephei.
-With clocklike precison, this rather faint star doubles in brightness and fades again every 5.36 days.
+At the southeast corner of the house-shaped constellation Cepheus the King, there’s an intriguing variable star called Delta Cephei.
+With clocklike precison, this rather faint star doubles in brightness, fades to a minimum and then doubles in brightness every 5.36 days.
 You can see it change over a period of days.
 The entire cycle is visible to the eye alone in a dark-enough sky.
 This star and others like it have secured a place as important standard candles for establishing the scale of the galaxy and universe.

 Delta Cephei itself looms large in the history of astronomy.
 An entire class of supergiant stars – called Cepheid variables – is named in this star’s honor.

 Like Delta Cephei, Cepheid variable stars dependably change their brightnesses over regular intervals.
 The time period can range from about one to 100 days, depending on the star’s luminosity or intrinsic brightness.
 Astronomers have learned that – the longer the cycle – the greater the intrinsic brightness of the star.
-This knowledge is a powerful tool in astronomy.
-Follow the links below to learn more about this interesting star.
+This knowledge is a powerful tool in astronomy for probing distances across vast space.

 How do Cepheid variable stars help measure cosmic distances?
 Because Delta Cephei and other stars in its class vary so dependably – and because the cycle of their brightness change is tied so strongly to their intrinsic brightnesses – these stars can be used to measure distances across space.
 Astronomers call objects that can be used in this way standard candles.